Samsung/terraform-aws-s3-rollup/README.md

 }
 ```

-If there are already a large number of files in the logging buckets, it is suggested to set `enable_eventbridge_schedule = false` and run the producer manually to process all the existing files first, as Lambda has a maximum timeout of 15 minutes.
+**If there are already a large number of files in the logging buckets**, it is suggested to set `enable_eventbridge_schedule = false` and [run the producer manually](./python/README.md) to process all the existing files first, as Lambda has a maximum timeout of 15 minutes.
 After the backlog is cleared, enable EventBridge to run the app daily.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements